jstmpelowycz/ewallet/README.md

 - clone the repo from GitHub
 - run `npm istall`
 - run `npm start` to test if installation is successful

+### Contribution policy

+While developing a separate feature for the project, you should work on a separate branch, then commit your local changes, and push them to `main` branch